 So, cook for about 6 minutes, turning every minute or so to cook it evenly all over.
 Keep in mind that you may need to alter the cooking time depending on the thickness or thinness of the steak.

 Once the cooking time is up, remove the steak from the heat, and leave it to rest on a warm plate or board.
 This part of the cooking process is paramount to how your steak turns out.
 In addition, you should rub the steak with a little extra virgin olive oil whilst it rests to make it even juicier!

 Leaving a steak to rest after cooking is essential in creating a good, juicy steak.
 This is because the resting process gives the meat the chance to reabsorb and distribute the juices that have been produced during cooking.

 If you just remove the steak straight from the grill and place it on the plate to serve, you will see the juices spill out and pool on the plate, which will result in a dry, tough final product.

 The main purpose of leaving a steak to rest is to ensure that the meat retains its moisture, and keeps all of its juices inside, so that you can have the most flavorful, soft and tender steak.

-However, you can rest it as long as 10 minutes, as long as you keep it in a warm place or on a warm plate, as this will ensure it is moist, juicy and delicious.
+However, you can rest it as long as 10 minutes (or maybe longer for a tomahawk steak), as long as you keep it in a warm place or on a warm plate, as this will ensure it is moist, juicy and delicious.
 On the other hand, some cooks say that you should rest your meat for a minimum of 5-7 minutes before you cut it.